Mateusz-Nejman/mateusz-nejman.github.io/_posts/2024-05-15-2d-map-generation.md

 Today I will try to explain, how can you generate 2D tile map and what noises can be useful for this purpose.

 ### Noises
-I found, that a lot of games uses noises to generate maps instead of geting only random numbers.
+I found, that a lot of games uses noises to generate maps instead of getting only random numbers.
 I will show you Perlin and Simplex noise, and how I used it in my game.

 ### Perlin Noise
 Perlin Noise is first noise I used for map generation.
 It was developed by Ken Perlin in 1983.
 I used it for generate terrain tiles, like stone, dirt and also small caves.